Revolutionary Ideas Started Here

 Village pike drill guests pilgrims

-Recently, the Healey-Driscoll Administration announced $5.9 million in grants to 61 cultural and tourism projects through the Massachusetts Office of Travel and Tourism’s Destination Development Capital (DDC) grant program, which supports projects that expand, construct, restore, or renovate Massachusetts tourism destinations and attractions.
+Recently, the Healey-Driscoll Administration announced $5.9 million in grants to 61 cultural and tourism projects through the Massachusetts Office of Travel and Tourism’s Destination Development Capital grant program, which supports projects that expand, construct, restore, or renovate Massachusetts tourism destinations and attractions.
 Plimoth Patuxet is proud to be among the recipients, receiving $200,000 in support of a multi-year initiative for America250 deemed “Revolutionary Ideas Started Here: Preparing for America’s 250th”.

 Massachusetts is a world-class destination thanks to our rich culture and iconic landmarks...many of the destinations we are supporting with these grants are tied to our revolutionary past and will have a critical role to play in our upcoming MA250 celebrations.”